portugueslab/lotr/README.md

 - `1.
 Anticorrelation and PCA - simulated data.ipynb`: demonstrate that simple anticorrelation patterns cannot produce _per-se_ the observed distributions in PC space.
 - `2.
 Network model.ipynb`: a simple, proof-of-principle model that produces ring-attractor dynamics given a set of reciprocally inhibiting neurons and tonic excitation.

+### Support
+Feel free to raise an issue in the repository if you are trying to replicate the analysis and encounter any issue!

 ## Developers